Care and maintenance

 CLEANING OF PAPER CORD

-To freshen up the woven paper cord seat, wipe it with a well-wrung cloth that has been dipped in neutral soapy water without colouring agents.
-However, you should not do this too often, as this will wear out the paper cord.
+To freshen up the woven paper cord seat, wipe it with a well-wrung cloth that has previously been dipped in a clean, dry cloth.
+Neutral soapy water without dyes.
+However, you should not do this too often, as this wears out the paper cord.

-You can find soap for cleaning paper in our shop.
+You can find soap for cleaning paper in our store.

 STAIN REMOVAL

 The paper cord is often coated with a thin layer of wax to prevent staining.
-However, exposure to strongly coloured foods and liquids, such as red wine or fruit juice, can discolour the paper cord.
+However, exposure to strongly colored foods and liquids, such as red wine or fruit juice, can discolor the paper cord.

-If colouring food gets onto the seat surface, it is best to wipe it off immediately with a soft, well-wrung cloth.
+If staining food gets onto the seat surface, it is best to wipe it off. immediately with a soft, well-wrung cloth.

-Take care not to rub the liquid into the paper yarn, but gently dab the affected area.
-Do not use washing-up liquid on the paper yarn!
+Make sure that the Do not rub liquid into the paper yarn, but gently dab the affected area.
+Use No detergent on the paper weave!

-Like other seating furniture, the white, but also the natural-coloured, woven paper cord seating surfaces can be discoloured by strongly staining textiles, e.g. new jeans.
-We therefore recommend the use of seat cushions as the best possible protection for paper seating surfaces.
+Like other seating furniture, the white, but also the natural-colored, woven seats made of paper cord can be strongly dyeing textiles are discolored, e.g. through new jeans.
+As the best possible protection for paper seating surfaces, we therefore recommend the use of Seat cushion

 CARPETS MADE FROM PAPER STRING